jmasterman1/Openscapes-Reflections-booklet/README.md

 Learn more about Openscapes at <https://openscapes.org>.

 We're using `quarto publish` to publish this booklet.
+Detailed instructions here: <https://openscapes.github.io/approach-guide/reflections/#quarto-publish-the-booklet>